ssurba/transmission-readynas-legacy-arm/README.md

 * You may find release notes for Transmission on Transmission developers site: https://trac.transmissionbt.com/wiki/Changes.

-* This package was tested with version 5.3.11 of the RAIDiator firmware.
+* This package has been tested with version 5.3.11 of the RAIDiator firmware.
 It will work with newer versions, I recommend upgrading the firmware to the latest version (5.3.11 to the moment of writing).

 * Only transmission-daemon, client tools and Web interface are included in this package.